Broaden your skill set and make yourself more marketable in today's competitive media environment.

 UO MMJ student participants need to bring a portable USB 3.0 hard drive with a minimum of 500GB of free space.
 You will have access to all equipment and computers necessary for this workshop.

-Bootcamp participants who are not enrolled in the MMJ program need to bring their own laptop loaded with Adobe Premiere CC 2017.
+Bootcamp participants who are not enrolled in the MMJ program need to bring their own laptop loaded with the latest version of Adobe Premiere CC already installed and running.
 We recommend an external USB 3.0 hard drive with 500GB of free space or at least 500GB of free space on your laptop.

 Special discount for educators and students at other institutions!
 Contact instructor Sung Park to request the special rate.

 Sung Park is a senior instructor of photojournalism and multimedia journalism at the University of Oregon School of Journalism and Communication in Eugene, OR.
-He is also the co-director of the multimedia journalism master’s program at the UO in Portland.
 In 2013-14 he was a Fulbright Scholar to Ghana where he taught multimedia storytelling to master’s students at the University of Ghana.
 Sung has taught various seminars and workshops for media organizations in Ghana and in Liberia.
 Sung has been a coach and instructor in various workshops such as the NPPA Multimedia Immersion, and is co-director of Story-Arc Cinematic Journalism Workshop.
 Sung previously taught photojournalism and multimedia at Syracuse University and at the University of Texas.

 Prior to teaching, Sung worked as an award winning staff photographer, picture editor and multimedia producer at the Austin American-Statesman.
 He has over 20 years of staff and freelance experience in newspaper, magazine and online journalism.
 In addition to teaching, he is still an active freelance photojournalist and multimedia producer for various publications as well as for NGOs and non-profits.